Strain Problems got you in a Twist? Try StrainRelief: A Quantum-Accurate Tool for Ligand Strain Calculations: Results

 MACE generalises well to LigBoundConf 2.0, with only 16 ligands being common between this and the SPICE 2\cite{spice} training set.
 Excluding common ligands, a further 2 ligands are considered to be highly structurally similar to any molecules in the SPICE 2\cite{spice} training set, determined by a minimum Tanimoto difference $\leqslant 0.15$ (Figure S1).\cite{tanimoto_threshold} MACE's exceptional performance is consistent with findings from recent literature on this NNP architecture\cite{maceoff, citing_mace1, citing_mace2, citing_mace3, citing_mace4}.
 MACE achieves a MAE of 1.32 kcal/mol (0.068 kcal/mol per atom) on the SPICE 2 PubChem test set when predicting absolute energies.
 This result aligns with models trained with identical hyperparameters in MACE-OFF23\cite{maceoff}, which report a MAE of 0.063 kcal/mol per atom on SPICE 1 PubChem.
 Furthermore, MACE aligns closely with the MACE-OFF23 (S) model on the TorsionNet dataset and shows considerable improvements over other models presented in this study (Figure S2).
 Due to its excellent performance, as show in Figure \ref{fig:xtb_conf_energies}, MACE has been selected as the standard model for StrainRelief and is utilised throughout this paper, unless specified otherwise.

 In addition to evaluating given conformers, StrainRelief seeks to accurately approximate minima.
 We ran the StrainRelief protocol with our trained MACE model on the LigBoundConf 2.0 dataset to obtain both local and global minima (Figure \ref{fig:dynamics_mae_from_raw}).
+The resulting local minimum structures have an average RMS displacement of 0.23 Å (95th percentile = 0.54 Å) relative to the ``raw” structures.
 We then evaluated the energy difference of those minima with DFT to assess the accuracy of our model+protocol.
 We did the same experiment with the MMFF94s model as a baseline.
 All minimisations were run with the Broyden–Fletcher–Goldfarb–Shanno\cite{bfgs} (BFGS) algorithm as implemented in Atomic Simulation Environment\cite{ase} (ASE) using their MACE calculator.

 As expected, errors increase when evaluating conformers generated by StrainRelief’s own dynamics, with local minima and global minima having SPE MAEs of 3.56 and 4.83 kcal/mol respectively.
 The SPICE training data is pulled from high temperature molecular dynamics and so, by design, it does not sample global minima.
 This leads to worse model performance on these conformers and the model could potentially be improved by fine-tuning on a set of low energy conformations.
 MMFF94s shows significant improvement in MAE over it's performance in Figure \ref{fig:xtb_conf_energies}, however it's poor ranking of ligands makes it an unwise choice of force field.
 Additionally, DFT verifies that MACE identifies a lower energy, and therefore better, global minima in 86\% of cases when compared with MMFF94s.